-The University requirements for bachelor's degrees as described in the Undergraduate Education section of this catalog; 120 credits, including general elective credits, are required for the Bachelor of Arts degree in Journalism.

-The University's Tier II writing requirement for the Journalism major is met by completing Journalism 300.
-The University's Tier II writing requirement for Journalism majors pursuing teacher certification is met by completing Journalism 409.
-Those courses are referenced in item 3. a.
-(2) below.

-- The requirements of the College of Communication Arts and Sciences for the Bachelor of Arts degree. - The following requirements for the major:
+- The University requirements for bachelor's degrees as described in the Undergraduate Education section of this catalog; 120 credits, including general elective credits, are required for the Bachelor of Arts degree in Journalism. - The University's Tier II writing requirement for the Journalism major is met by completing Journalism 300.
+That course is referenced in item 3. a. below. - The requirements of the College of Communication Arts and Sciences for the Bachelor of Arts degree. - 3.
+The following requirements for the major: